Cruise 1323: The SEN experiment

 The holding company for the two stations was later bought by ARN.
 However the reincarnation failed to recapture the glory days of the late 1970s and '80s and ARN closed it down in December 2004, leasing the licence to Melbourne based broadcaster SEN, the Sports and Entertainment Network.

 The radio listener share of 1323 AM dropped from 6.7% in December 2004 to almost Nil in May 2005.
 SEN encountered financial difficulties, and relinquished control of the licence, handing it back to ARN.
 After regaining control, ARN began a simulcast of its FM station, now rebranded as Mix 102.3.

 Cruise begins

 At 6:00 on 15 November 2005 the AM frequency was again separated from the FM program and was rebranded as Cruise 1323, playing easy listening music.
 The first Adelaide ratings survey of 2006 gave Cruise 1323 8th place and a 5.2% share of the total audience.
 By the first survey of 2007, Cruise had moved to 6th place and 7.8% of the total audience overtaking the National youth station Triple J and commercial FM Rock station Triple M Adelaide.
-In March 2012 the station joined the Classic Hits Network alongside 101.7 WSFM Sydney, Gold 104.3 Melbourne and 4KQ Brisbane.
+In March 2012 the station joined the Classic Hits Network alongside Gold 101.7 Sydney, Gold 104.3 Melbourne and 4KQ Brisbane.

-The initial Cruise 1323 On-Air lineup was: